Hannah Fry: Radio and television

 Fry co-presented 2020's The Great British Intelligence Test on BBC Two.
 She has presented further programmes for the BBC explaining the mathematics behind COVID-19 and other pandemics.
 She was the guest interviewee on The Life Scientific on BBC Radio 4 in 2021, and has appeared on Have I Got News for You.

 In July 2022, she presented the BBC Two documentary Unvaccinated, in which she investigated why a portion of the British population remained unvaccinated against COVID-19.
 Reviewing in The Daily Telegraph, Anita Singh described the show as patronising, commenting that Fry's attempt to explain statistics using "jelly-bean roulette" treated the unvaccinated people who chose to appear in the show like "six-year-olds".
 Jack Seale for The Guardian wrote that "Fry needs some reward for ... a documentary that requires a near-saintly level of tolerance just to watch, never mind present".

 Fry began a six-part series in 2022 on BBC Two, The Secret Genius Of Modern Life, in which she investigates topics such as how credit cards came into being, their manufacture and how they work, and potential future developments.
 The BBC commissioned a second six-part series, again presented by Fry and first broadcast in November 2023.
 One episode showed secrets of producing the British passport, including a factory where they are produced, and criticised electronic gates at airports.
 She presented multiple episodes of The Future With Hannah Fry on Bloomberg Originals, beginning in March 2023.
-Later that year, Radio Four started to broadcast Uncharted with Hannah Fry, a series of 15 minute documentaries about graphs.
+Later that year, Radio 4 started to broadcast Uncharted with Hannah Fry, a series of 15 minute documentaries about graphs.

 Fry acted as the 'chief number cruncher' for Channel 4's coverage of the 2024 United Kingdom general election, analysing results data as it came in overnight.
 She correctly predicted the Labour Party would win, but cautioned the party that they should "dampen their expectations".

-She also has a very active YouTube channel with over 100 million views.
+Fry has a YouTube channel with over 100 million views, and hosts the podcast The Rest Is Science with Michael Stevens (Vsauce), that started in November 2025.
+The same month, she presented The Infinite Explorer, a six-part National Geographic documentary series.
+The following year, she presented a three-part documentary series AI Confidential with Hannah Fry.
+Fry is set to appear on the second series of The Celebrity Traitors in autumn 2026.